pg-sharding/spqr/docs/Balancer.md

 4. **Checking out the need for data migration**: The workload on the key range is compared to a threshold value.
 If it exceeds the threshold, it's time to migrate the data.
 5. **Finding the key range with the heaviest load**: On the identified shard, the key range with the highest workload is determined.
 6. **Choosing a destination**: It is decided which shard and key range the data will be migrated to.
 7. **Data movement**: A data movement operation is initiated, which may involve splitting the data into smaller chunks, if necessary, and transferring them to the destination shard.
+For more details see [data movement internals](#Data movement internals)
 8. **Synchronization**: The changes are synchronized with the etcd cluster to ensure data consistency.

 ## pg_comment_stats